SheSpark may receive a commission if you make a purchase using links on this web site.

 How Does IC Affect Fashion?

 Traditionally, fashion magazines bathe in designer brands that embrace conspicuous consumption.
 Study ads from Versace, Dolce & Gabbana, and Gucci.
-Everything about them says “Looks at me!”
+Everything about them says “Look at me!”
 Visible, status-associated designer branding is everywhere: Louis Vuitton’s “LV” print handbags, Chanel’s double-c diamond earrings, Christian Louboutin’s red-soled pumps.
 Their lure is undeniable.
 I am personally guilty of owning and coveting such possessions.

 There’s a dark underbelly, however, that IC may no longer tolerate.
 Such as: